otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-rest-express-http.md

 To get use to creating `controllers` and `routes`, create two `GET` routes for the following.

 - <http://localhost:3000/about/>.
 Return your learner id, first name, last name, email address and one thing you enjoy about IT.
 - <http://localhost:3000/courses/>.
-Return a list of courses you are enrolled in this semester.
+Return an **array** of courses you are enrolled in this semester.

 You should have new `controller` and `route` files for about and courses.